-Welcome back to Season Three of Linking Our Libraries!
-We are the Central Minnesota Libraries Exchange, and we are here to share information with all types of libraries, archives, and other nonprofits working to build their skills.
+Welcome back to Season Three of Linking Our Libraries, for this, our final episode this season!
+We are Central Minnesota Libraries Exchange, and we are here to share information with all types of libraries, archives, and other nonprofits working to build their skills.
 This season, we are working on building a toolbox of leadership skills and ideas.
 By the end of this season, you will have fifteen specific skills that will make you a stronger leader and manager in your organization.

-This week we are looking at strategies for planning.
+This week we are looking at the future of libraries!

 Joining us is Guest Host Susan Schleper, from CentraCare hospital library in St Cloud.

 People who think of libraries are repositories for dusty books, or as places where we read books to tiny kids – or sit around and read books ourselves all day – are incredibly behind the times on libraries and their work today.